 Enron’s network services intermediation business allows customers to manage unexpected fluctuation in the price, supply and demand of network-related requirements, including bandwidth and storage.
 The Enron Intelligent Network (the EIN), a nationwide fiber optic network, which connects 25 pooling points in North America, Europe and Japan, provides the infrastructure for Broadband Services’ products.

-Enron has significantly modified the cost structure of Broadband Services to correspond to slower market development and the associated lower revenue outlook.
-Enron expects losses to continue through at least 2001 in the Broadband Services segment.

 Significant components of Broadband Services’ results are as follows (in millions):

 Third Quarter